rbisdorff/Digraph3/docSphinx/tutorial.rst

 Robustness analysis
 ```````````````````
-Alice considers her four decision objectives as being *more or less* equally important.
+Alice considers her four decision objectives of *more or less* equal importance.
 Here we have, however, allocated *strictly equal* importance weights with *strictly* equi-significant criteria per objective.
 How robust is our previous best choice recommendation when, now, we would consider the importance of the objectives and, hence, the significance of the respective performance criteria to be *more or less uncertain* ?

 To answer this question, we will consider the respective criteria significance weights *wj* to be **triangular random variables** in the range 0 to *2wj* with *mode* = *wj*.
 We may compute a corresponding **90%-confident outranking digraph** with the help of the :py:class:`~outrankingDigraphs.ConfidentBipolarOutrankingDigraph` constructor [22]_.